OpenSPP/documentation/docs/glossary.rst

    Eligibility criteria
-       :term:`eligibility<eligibility>` criteria in :term:`social protection<social protection>` refer to the specific conditions or requirements that individuals or :term:`household<household>` must meet to qualify for assistance or :term:`benefits<benefits>` under :term:`social protection<social protection>` programs.
+       :term:`eligibility<eligibility>` criteria in :term:`social protection<social protection>` refer to the specific conditions or requirements that individuals or :term:`household<household>` must meet to qualify for assistance or :term:`benefits<benefits>` under social protection programs.
 These criteria are crucial in ensuring that support is targeted effectively towards those who need it most.

        | 🇫🇷 Critères d'éligibilité
        | 🇪🇸 Criterios de elegibilidad